Long-tail keywords are more specific search queries that usually meet three characteristics:

 Search term: “Is the Sony Cybershot Camera Good?”

-These websites are much easier to compete against than Curry’s, Argos and Jessops.
+This website and the others below it are much easier to compete against than Curry’s, Argos and Jessops.

 The top spot in google receives about 30-38% of the search phrases’ traffic.
 This is a very large portion and can sometimes be evening higher when combined with higher local pack rankings, position 0 and PPC Campaigns, but in any case, this still leaves a large portion up for grabs in the other spots.